 Over the last couple of years, Java, Bali, Sualwesi and Lombok have experienced earthquakes, volcanic eruptions and tsunamis.
 The northern coast of Jakarta has been sinking on an average of two inches a year, making it one of the most vulnerable cities in the world to rising sea levels.
 Jakarta was founded on the marshlands of the island of Java during the fourth century and is now part of a “mega city,” with more than thirty million people.
 After conducting in depth studies on how to address protecting Jakarta, which is also the financial hub of Indonesia, the government has decided that the most strategic plan is to move the Indonesian capital to Borneo.
 Officials have made it clear that there is no intention of abandoning the city, which has some of the most polluted air on the planet, in terms of climate change preparation, but see Borneo as a much more advantageous location for the government.
 The plan is to begin moving to the new capital in 2024.
 Northern Jakarta is going to be underwater by 2050.

 There is much unsettling data from Indonesia in terms of its contribution to greenhouse gases.
 Indonesia is now the world’s fifth largest emitter of greenhouse gases due to the destruction of its forests and peatlands, which, in turn, has also taken the habitat of thousands of plant and animal species.
 In 2021, Indonesia the world’s eighth largest greenhouse gas emitter, updated its national climate commitment to transition to a zero-carbon economy by 2060 or sooner.
 The peat forests of Sumatra and Borneo have been particularly decimated by fire.
 In 2015, the air quality was so compromised by peatland fires that it is thought to have caused 100,000 people to die prematurely.

 As sandalwood is threatened with extinction in Indonesia, both individuals and governments are working for specific strategies for conservation using genetics and pollination systems to develop specific conservation strategies.

 East Indian sandalwood

-Consul of Information, Consulate of the Republic of Indonesia, Original Research for World Sensorium, Published on World Sensorium Original Website.
+Consul of Information, Consulate of the Republic of Indonesia.
+This statement can be found on the World Sensorium original website.